TracyVy/Fitness-Analysis-in-R/README.md

     ## [1] 30

-We are down to 446 observations, with 30 distinct users.
+We are down to 30 distinct users.
 Adequate amount of data to use for analysis.

 7. Find the average of total sedentary minutes, SedentaryMinutes, and total active minutes, TotalActiveMins, and group by User.